darenceT/dungeon_2.0/README.md

 # Dungeon 2.0

-This is an expansion of previous project by JP Montagnet and Jennifer Boutell.
-Darence Thong joined this team.
+This is an expansion of previous project v1.0 by JP Montagnet and Jennifer Boutell.
+Darence Thong joined for v2.0

 v2.0 Features:

 Pygame "3D" GUI
 SQLite database
+Model view controller design
 Hero classes
 Monster classes
 More to come...